-3.1.5 HVAC System Control
+3.1.4 HVAC System Control

-The proposed HVAC system will provide thermal comfort and acceptable indoor air quality to individual areas of the site.
+The proposed office area HVAC system will provide thermal comfort and acceptable indoor air quality to individual areas of the site.
 The project will look to select a HVAC system with a higher seasonal energy efficiency ratio (SEER) rating.
-Given the scale of the conditioned spaces this will likely be a variable refrigerant flow (VRF) energy efficiency system which will provide individual comfort control and simultaneous heating and cooling within different zones ensuring the system does not use more energy than required at any given time.